English Russian Scientific Dictionary: Preface

 There exists opinion that it is much easier to translate technical text.
 Unambiguity of translation of term is one of the reasons.
 Another reason is existence of set of phrases; using of such phrases make easier realization of the text.

 However I do not agree with this point of view.
 It is not enough to write good theorems for writing of the paper.
 We expect that somebody reads the paper.
 And good style is important here.
 This is more important when we translate a paper from one language to other.
 Sometimes it is not easy task to put text into frame prepared in advance.
 Moreover, any text has emotional color which expresses author's relationship.
-In this case we need somebody's help.

-Writing papers I frequently use outside assistance during translation.
+I am looking for outside assistance during translation when I meet either unusual grammatical form, or expression which I cannot translate unambiguously.
 Today we can find such help because of development of software and internet.
 For instance, you can find a lot of forums on web page

 and somebody in these forums can help you to translate text.
 I frequently use help of the forum "English-Russian-English translation"

 and I am very grateful to everybody who helps me to translate my papers.